 - How does the tool connect to, or change existing processes?

 SaaS tools are often complex products that have a variety of different learning curves.
 Not many people need an onboarding process for a simple tool such as a hammer.
 However, for SaaS tools, there will regularly exist a need for some type of introduction on how they are able to be used, as well as some training to increase the effectiveness of how they can be applied.

 One of the best moments in this onboarding process is the ‘AHA-moment’ – the point in time when a user finally understands the purpose of the tool and its relevance for helping them reach the desired outcome.

-When looking at the onboarding experience, a journey map can help you understand:
+When looking at the onboarding experience, a user journey map can help you understand:

 - Is the interface easy to understand?